cscart/docs/en/developer_guide/api/entities/orders.rst

 Example JSON: Change Status & Notify by Email
 ---------------------------------------------

 By default, when you change the order status via REST API, no email notifications are sent.
-However, you can use additional fields when updating an order:
+However, you can use additional fields when updating an order, with *0* or *1* as values:

 * **notify_user**—this flag determines whether or not to send the notification to the customer.